verghost/vlc-lua-docs/index.md

 The aim of these docs is to (hopefully) help aspiring developers.
 All info in these docs has been compiled from a number of disparate readme files, [VideoLAN Forum](https://forum.videolan.org/) posts, [the Wiki](https://wiki.videolan.org/), [code from existing VLC addons](https://addons.videolan.org) and of course my own tinkering and staring at the source code.

 ### **A Few Thing To Note**
+- The information in these docs is based on VLC 4.0.0, which may differ significantly from earlier versions (in some modules).
 - This is NOT a Lua tutorial.
-There are plenty of good ones out there, though.
+There are plenty of [good ones](http://lua-users.org/wiki/TutorialDirectory) out there, though.
 - This documentation intentionally overlooks VLC [skins](https://www.videolan.org/vlc/skins.html).
-This is mainly because they already have their own [skin editor application](https://www.videolan.org/vlc/skins.html) and are a little outdated (last release was 25-Aug-2009).
+This is mainly because they already have their own [skin editor application](https://www.videolan.org/vlc/skineditor.html) and are a little outdated (last release was 25-Aug-2009).
 - The VLC app has undergone lots of changes, so Lua modules have come, gone and been moved since version.
 In these docs, I refer to the [latest release](https://get.videolan.org/vlc/last/) as of October 2020.
 - Finally, for the sake of streamlining terminology, I'm going to use "addon", "plugin", "extension", etc as categories of "scripts".